|

 you are not, then better to aim for the drop shot be it straight or

 cross court.
-Just come back and recover in the middle and get
+Just come back and recover in the

 ready for the next rally.
-Even for professionals and if they
+Even for professionals

 have a tough back hand coming up, they will do the drop shots and come